Georgia protests: Opposition says leader beaten and detained – DW – 12/04/2024

 Protest over EU accession pause

-Georgia has been rocked by unrest since the pro-Russian Georgian Dream party claimed victory in a contested October 26 vote.
+Georgia has been rocked by unrest since the pro-Russia Georgian Dream party claimed victory in a contested October 26 vote.

-The Georgian Dream party and the EU, however, fell out after the European bloc criticized a Russian-inspired law used to discredit criticism of the government.
+The Georgian Dream party and the European Union, however, fell out after the bloc criticized a Russian-inspired law used to discredit criticism of the government.
 The EU also expressed concerns over the October 26 election that the party won.

 Georgian Dream says it made the decision to protect Georgia against outside meddling in its affairs.
 The party has been accused of cozying up to Russian interests.